 There are a lot of Christian authors, bloggers, and preachers starting to present anti-nation theology.
 Their heart for the hurting, broken, and rejected is exemplary, but their theology is full of problems.
 We need good theology if we are going to truly remedy the issues of our day.
 I hear people say that the only theology we need is love.
 That sounds good, but it is deeply flawed.
 Love without truth is not love.
 Good theology is biblical theology.
 Let’s work on our theology while we work on our love.

 Anytime we move away from truth we move toward lies.
 Those lies infect even the words we use to talk about the important subjects of our day.
 We cannot get clarity on a way forward when the words we use mar the conversation with deceptive definitions.
 ‘Nationalism’ and ‘Nation’ are words we must redeem for the purposes of God and not give in to the purposes of the devil.
+I saw a prominent Christian post the other day on social media that he was not participating in nationalism, but patriotism when he displayed the flag on an American holiday.
+Even Christians are scared to use biblical language of nationhood and replace the word with patriotism.
+Patriotism follows nationhood.
+Seldom are people freely patriotic when subjected to imperialism.
+What we saw Nazi Germany and its occupied territories was not patriotism, but forced adherence to Statism.
 We cannot mobilize to reform a nation to truth when we give away the word “nationalism” to be used to define the Devil’s ideology.

 Reforming American begins with reforming our words.

 It is also available as an eBook for Kindle, Nook, or Apple.

 If you have read my book, please take a few minutes to leave me a review at Amazon.com!